callum-2000/4-digit-bruteforce/README.md

 <h1>4-digit-bruteforce</h1>

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.

 Simple Python script to brute force a 4-digit numeric code following a known password as part of the bandit wargame at 'overthewire.org'.
 The script connects to a daemon on a local port and echoes a known password followed by sequential iterations of 4-digit code.
 <br />